 Q. ‘Why do we hold emotional beliefs?
 If someone thinks they’re dumb or ugly, why don’t they jump at the chance to have their mind changed?’

-Because their beliefs feel comfortable.
+Because emotional beliefs feel comfortable.
 When we have a thought it connects neurons in our brain, along which a signal is transmitted.
 Have that thought often enough, or have it imprinted, then we will create a well-worn, comfortable pathway.
 Soon it becomes so easy to use that pathway it’s hard to form a new one.
 That’s when a belief seems real and true, even if to the rest of us it’s obviously hogwash.

 Q. ‘Could having an emotional belief lead to cognitive dissonance?’

 cognitive dissonance = having beliefs that contradict each other.
-Mutually exclusive beliefs.

 Yes.
 Jill believes stealing is wrong, but also believes it’s okay for her to steal.
 Both views have strong pathways, so both views seem valid to her, though you and I might see her as a hypocrite.